BlueCatMe/screen-resurrect/README.md

 This work is based on script from [BrainScraps Wiki][1] and published under CC-BY-SA.

 # Features
 Briefly, this script just helps restore the static environment of screen sessions, but not continuous unfinishing jobs.
-As a result, this should be executed just before rebooting the machine.

 * Snapshot all screen sessions
 * Restore saved screen sessions